vernemq/vmq-docs/configuration/http-pub.md

 user_properties | Json-style array

 ### Query String
 Topic, user, password, qos and retain flag can also be uurlencoded as part of the query string.
 The HTTP body is used for the actual message payload.
+There is no need to specify the encoding in the query string.
+Query String currently does not support user_properties.

 ## Examples
 ### All required information encoded in the payload